spookasem/Data-Dictionary-Example/README.md

 2.)
 A general dictionary of data sources where we keep categories for qlik and google analytics so people don't have to look through each app or report.
 (Non-DW) \
 3.)
 The database dictionary where we keep categories for the DW and (potentially) other databases.

+# Quick Links to non-DW folders

+# Quick Links To DW folders